wkim97/CS473/Hi-fi Prototype.md

 #### 20160796 김우재
 -------------------
 I mainly worked on the back-end of the developing process.
-I mainly took care of storing data to the database and calling in data from database on the UI web page that has been established by teammates.
-I took care of the back-end process on the html pages showing friends list and chats list.
+I took care of storing data to the database and calling in data from database on the UI web page that has been established by teammates.
+I also arranged the database structure and created mappings among the html pages.
+I took care of the back-end process on friends.html and chats.html.

 Since I, along with my teammates, was totally new to designing and building web pages, I had to start development process from the scratch.
 Main difficulty came from unfamiliarity - I had to search every components of HTML and javascript, ranging from syntax to storing data to Firebase and also calling it in onto webpage in a real-time basis.
+This slowed down our development process, but my work efficiency boosted towards the end, as I became more familiar with web development tools and know-hows.

-One useful skill I have learned while working on the high-fi prototype is using HTML and javascript to build a platform that provides social interaction.
+One useful skill I have learned while working on the high-fi prototype is designing a basic database structure for web pages and using html/javascript to manipulate data in the database structure.
+I learned to efficiently structure database so that it is easier to store to the database and also call data from it to use on the UI.

-#### 20160796 김채원
+#### 20160801 김채원
 -------------------
 I worked as a front-end programmer, implementing the friends list page and chat list page, using HTML, Javascript, and CSS.
 I designed the overall UI of the friends and chat list, and the basic features of the tasks that could be navigated without back-end development.
 Once back-end was established, I unified and fixed the overall UI design.